Transitioning to Secondary School

 There are some families who decide to stay in the Netherlands and move their children to the Dutch system.
 This is a process that needs to be carefully thought through and prepared, depending on the abilities and the needs of the individual child.

 If you are considering a switch we advise you do this as early as possible.
-The more time a child can spend in the Dutch system before group 8 (the equivalent of grade 6 and 7), the better.
+The more time a child can spend in the Dutch system before group 8 (the equivalent of year 7/US grade 6), the better.
+We recommend that children transition to the Dutch system in year 4 at the very latest.

-In the Dutch system the children are streamed before secondary school according to ability, based on a recommendation from the school and a national standardised assessment in group 8.
+In the Dutch system the children are streamed before secondary school according to ability, based on a recommendation from the school and a national standardised assessment (CITO) in group 8.
+The HSV International department does not sit the CITO test and the year 6 teachers are unable to provide advice on the most suitable stream for your child at Dutch secondary school.

 The level of secondary school determines whether a child will go to university or undertake professional education.
 Children need to be fluent in all aspects of the Dutch language to truly perform to the best of their ability in these assessments.